 As he made his way up through the line, Derwin rocked on his heels, his Deed of Service clutched at his side.
 The anticipation, the urge to cast spells and invent, was almost too much to bear.
 Derwin patted his pocket.
-Ahhhh.
+Ahhh.
 His quill-a scrivenist's most prized possession-was exceptional.
-Silver nibbed, its rare handle was one-of-a-kind, a cross between a rapier and a writhing snake.
-It fit his grip perfectly and practically spat out ink in excitement.
-Its academic vigor matched his own: it represented the perfect cap to his completion of scrivenist studies and a marker of his voyage into service.
+Gold feathered and silver nibbed, it fit his grip perfectly and practically spat out ink in excitement.
+Its academic vigor matched his own; it represented the perfect cap to his completion of scrivenist studies and a marker of his voyage into service.